Soundbone Cultural Ambassador Program 2017

 The participating communities were: Carmanville, Aspen Cove, Ladle Cove, Musgrave Harbour, Lumsden, New-Wes-Valley, Gambo and Hare Bay.

-The program was a successful project that serves Soundbone as a pilot project and hopes to continue annually.
+The program was a successful venture that Soundbone started as a pilot project and hopes to continue annually.
 We would like to reach out to other constituencies and cooperating partners to develop similar programs throughout the province.